c33howard/signalk-to-batch-format/README.md

 Signalk to signalk.
 I tried a signalk on the boat and a signalk in the cloud, but I ruled that out, because connectivity gaps meant that I missed data.
-Additionally, CSVs led to much less data transfer, even after compressing both.
+Additionally, this batch format led to much less data transfer, even after compressing both.

 AWS IOT or MQTT.
 I ruled that out, because of how the data was transformed to MQTT and sent immediately, which led to *much* higher data transfer.
 Each data point was sent as a complete message, including both the path and the data value.
-The real savings from the CSV approach is due to the batching, and sending each path once per-batch.
+The real savings is due to the batching, and sending each path once per-batch.
 The MQTT can deal with connectivity gaps with a local buffer on the boat, and indeed, AWS IOT does this by default.

 # What are the Downsides?

-This doesn't deal too well with values that are objects.
-I've special cased the ones that affect me and there's nothing preventing more special casing.
+This still doesn't deal well with object values in the signalk spec.
+I've converted each value in the object to a separate path.
+This leads to better compression and is, in my opinion, more flexible.

-But, as far as I can tell, the signalk specification doesn't provide a good way to generically deal with these types, on the import side at least.
+When there are multiple sources for a path, the signalk spec "blesses" one of them and puts its value in the top level of the json object.
+The rest of the sources are "pushed down".
+This promotion of a single source is a policy decision at the source.
+I've removed that and treated all sources equally.

-The current setup assumes that all data points are present and emitting for the entire time window that is represented by the CSV file.
-As a result, if you have devices that frequently come and go, then this plugin will not work well.
-This is probably fixable, but would require some major surgery.
+When there are multiple sources, it's up the consumer to select which source to read for a path.
+I considered adding a "primary-$source" style key to the format, where the value would be the name of the $source that signalk had promoted, but decided against it for now.

 # Bigger Picture

-My setup is that I have a signalk on a raspberry pi running on my boat which procduces CSVs.
+My setup is that I have a signalk on a raspberry pi running on my boat which procduces batched json files.
 These are uploaded to S3.
 S3 is configured to send an SNS notification on new object upload.
 I have a lambda script connected to that notification (see signalk-to-timestream-lambda) that writes the batch to Timestream.
-Additionally, I put the SNS message in an SQS queue, so that a signalk instance running on an EC2 instance can replicate the data (see signalk-from-csv).
+Additionally, I put the SNS message in an SQS queue, so that a signalk instance running on an EC2 instance can replicate the data (see signalk-from-batch-format).
 This allows me to do things like anchor watch when I'm away from the boat.
 I could connect my phone to the signalk on the boat, but then I'd have to expose the signalk to the outside world, and I'd have a variable amount of data transfer from the boat.
-This approach keeps the data transfer constant.
+This approach keeps the data transfer off the boat constant.
+Constant work is almost always a desirable property.

 Because I have two consumers of the files in S3 (Lambda and signalk), I can't let either one delete the file in S3 upon completion, so I'm relying on an S3 lifecycle policy to delete the files after 24 hours.
 This implies that my playback window is 24hrs.

-An HTTP PUT of the CSVs to a web server that does the write to Timestream would also work, but S3 is more highly available, and one file per-minute fits comfortably within the Lambda free-tier, so S3 ends up being both more available and cheaper.
+An HTTP PUT of the json files to a web server that does the write to Timestream would also work, but S3 is more highly available, and one file per-minute fits comfortably within the Lambda free-tier, so S3 ends up being both more available and cheaper.

-As far as costs go, my AWS bill for the project is around $3/month.
-This is mostly $2/month for Timestream and $1/month for KMS, because I'm using my own key, instead of an AWS provided key.
-I'll probably migrate to using an AWS provided key.
+As far as costs go, my AWS bill for the project is around $4/month.
+This is mostly $2/month for Timestream data ingestion and $2/month for a grafana alarm that is constantly querying Timestream.
+If you're ad-hoc rendering a dashboard, then the query cost would be close to $0.
 My usage fits within the Lambda, and SQS free tiers, and SNS costs $0.01/month.
 I'm reusing an EC2 instance I already had for signalk in the cloud and the S3 storage costs are neglible (but again, blended with some existing S3 usage, so I can't be too precise.)

 # Setup